automata-network/automata-linux/README.md

 For the attesation agent, we currently use: https://github.com/automata-network/pom-sdk/tree/DEV-4072-dyn-container

-For building cvm agent, we currently use: https://github.com/automata-network/cvm-uki/tree/DEV-4072-dynamic-containers
+For building cvm image, we currently use: https://github.com/automata-network/cvm-uki/tree/DEV-4072-dynamic-containers